maphub/maphub-portal/README.md

 If you made some changes to the database or first create the database, run

     bundle exec rake db:drop; rake db:migrate; rake db:seed

-In case you change something in your models, don't forget to reindex Sunspot:

-    bundle exec rake sunspot:reindex

-## Advanced Stuff

-For deploying Maphub in production mode, follow [this guide](https://github.com/maphub/maphub-portal/wiki/Deploy-Maphub-in-production-mode)